-The object of the Association is to maintain the comradeship formed whilst studying at the Warsash and serving at sea, and to sustain an interest in the activities at the Warsash Maritime Academy.
-We have a small but growing number of Officer Cadet members and enjoy an excellent relationship with the Academy.
+The object of the Association is to maintain the comradeship formed whilst studying at the Warsash and serving at sea, and to sustain an interest in the activities at the Warsash Maritime School, renamed as such in 2020.
+We have a growing number of Officer Cadet members and enjoy an excellent relationship with the Academy.

 Our numbers are increasing rapidly due to a recruitment drive, an expanding network of contacts and our member's interactive website.
-Our total membership grew from 217 in December 2008 to 490 in 2014.
+Our total membership grew from 217 in December 2008 to about 520 in 2021.
 If eligible to join please contact us or better still, make your Membership application online.

 Meeting agendas and minutes from our branches and from the UK are posted on Committee page where you will see committee member's names listed.

 In the UK the AGM normally (but not always) occurs in September as part of the annual three-day Social Event to which wives and partners are invited.
-Previously these events mostly happened at a south coast location however in 2012 we went to Bristol and Liverpool in 2013.
-Annual Social Events in the UK typically also include a golf tournament, visits to locations of maritime interest e.g. ss.
+Previously these events mostly happened at in the Southampton area however in 2012 we went to Bristol, Liverpool in 2013, Poole in 2016, Dover 2017 and Chatham in 2018.
+Annual Social Events in the UK typically include visits to locations of maritime interest e.g. ss.
 Great Britain, short voyages around coastal waters e.g. Portsmouth Harbour, and a reunion dinner.
-Our UK 2014 Social Event is based around the Warsash Maritime Academy including visits to the world class Ship Handling Handling Centre near Romsey and the ship simulator complex at Warsash.

-Many of our members reside outside the UK including Australia, New Zealand, South Africa, Canada, USA, Uruguay, Belgium, Hong Kong and Singapore.
+Many of our members reside outside the UK including Australia, New Zealand, South Africa, Canada, USA, Uruguay, Belgium, Hong Kong, Nigeria, South Korea and Singapore.
 The UK Committee therefore is keen to consider proposals for the establishment of new local branches wherever appropriate.
 The advantages of overseas branch membership includes avoidance of bank transfer charges when paying fees, some financial support from central funds and the planning and management of events locally.